michimune/sijp-findbugs-seaanimals/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Deploying to Azure App Service

+You will need to change the virtual application setting for the root `/` directory, because the build artifact will be stored in the `dist/` directory mentioned above.
+To do this, open the Azure portal, nagivate to your web app.
+Open the "Application Settings" menu, and scroll down to the "Virtual applications and directories" section.
+Change the physical path for the `/` virtual directory from `site\wwwroot` to `site\wwwroot\dist`.
+Press Save to apply the change.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).